 (K-12 Grade Teachers)

 By taking this online course teachers are introduced to fundamental Earth science concepts.
-The course is a collaboration between AGI and the Illinois Institute of Technology Office of Professional Development.
+Scholarships are available.

 Earth Science Teacher Leadership Academy